Google Drive: Third-party apps

 A number of external web applications that work with Google Drive are available from the Chrome Web Store.
 To add an app, users are required to sign in to the Chrome Web Store, but the apps are compatible with all supported web browsers.
-Some of these apps are first-party, such as Google Docs, Sheets, and Slides.
 Drive apps operate on online files and can be used to view, edit, and create files in various formats, edit images and videos, fax and sign documents, manage projects, create flowcharts, etc. Drive apps can also be made the default for handling file formats supported by them.
 Some of these apps also work offline on Google Chrome and ChromeOS.

 All of the third-party apps are free to install.
 However, some have fees associated with continued usage or access to additional features.
-Saving data from a third-party app to Google Drive requires authorization the first time.
+Saving data from a third-party app to Google Drive requires user authorization the first time.
+In most cases, the apps continue to hold access levels until users proactively revoke their access to Google Drive.

 The Google Drive software development kit (SDK) works together with the Google Drive user interface and the Chrome Web Store to create an ecosystem of apps that can be installed into Google Drive.
 In February 2013, the "Create" menu in Google Drive was revamped to include third-party apps, thus effectively granting them the same status as Google's own apps.

 In March 2013, Google released an API for Google Drive that enables third-party developers to build collaborative apps that support real-time editing.
+One such app is developed by OpenAI allowing ChatGPT to access files stored in Google Drive.

+Google reported that as of 2021, there were more than 5,300 public apps available in the Google Workspace Marketplace.